adamprime/adamtervort/content/focus-your-windows-to-block-distractions.md

 Computers and mobile devices changed this.
 Fixing mistakes was so easy!
 Press a key and delete the mistake.
 Sharing the work was much easier too.
 Email meant sending your work cost nothing and it arrived in an instant.

 Technology made things better in so many ways, but it has also changed the equation.
 Rather than **facilitating** the basic tasks we do, it actively **tries to take our attention away** from that task.
-How many of the notifications that you receive on your phone do you really need to know about right now?
-How often does a ping take you away from something you are doing in real life?
+How many of your phone's notifications do you really need to see right now?
+How often does a computer ping take you away from something you are doing in real life?

 I don't know that I have very many answers, but I know that when I purposely set up my computer so that my focus is on only one thing at a time (a single window and the single task I'm doing in that window) I get much more done.